Updated on January 28, 2024 with updated screenshots from TurboTax Deluxe downloaded software. If you use other tax software, see:

 What To Report

-You do yourself a big favor and avoid a lot of confusion by doing your contribution for the current year and finish your conversion in the same year.
-Contribute for 2014 in 2014 and convert it in 2014.
-This way everything is clean and neat.
+You do yourself a big favor and avoid a lot of confusion by doing your contribution for the current year and finishing your conversion in the same year.
+I called this a “planned” Backdoor Roth — you’re doing it deliberately.
+Don’t wait until the following year to contribute for the previous year.
+Contribute for year X in year X and convert it during year X. Contribute for year Y in year Y and convert it during year Y. This way everything is clean and neat.

 Before we start, suppose this is what TurboTax shows: